Vacation rental insurance is a proven way to protect your property from unexpected events and adversities.

-Superhog provides protection both to vacation rental hosts and guests.
+Superhog provides protection both to hosts and guests.
 The company’s mission is to “make short-term rentals 100% safe for everyone, removing any risks of the unknown.”

 Superhog’s screening system helps verify properties, hosts, and guests.
 Superhog claims to protect each booking by a free damage deposit and its £1M guarantee.

 InsuraGuest is a digital insurance provider and an insurtech (insurance + technology) company.
 Its software platform delivers insurance to b2b clients but it’s also currently expanding its services to b2c markets.

 InsuraGuest focuses on providing flexible insurance packages that are tailored to meet the hosts’ needs.
 It covers situations that are not included in traditional insurance packages.
 These are incidents that may occur without direct fault like accidental property damage or injury.

 Guardhog has created a platform that allows listings from Airbnb, Booking.com, Vrbo, and other sites to connect to Guardhog’s software.
 Guardhog synchronizes all your listings and provides coverage automatically once you get a reservation.

 You can also add manual stays to your calendar to get them insured.
 This way, hosts pay for vacation rental insurance only when they have guests.